-A small part of the Study Area has been developed for industrial uses.
-The remaining undeveloped portion is vegetated with grazing pasture and utilised for rural any purposes.
-Figure 1.0 shows the extent of the site and key features.
+A small part of the Study Area has been developed for recreation uses (Go-Kart Track).
+The remaining undeveloped portion is vegetated with grazing pasture and utilised for rural purposes.
+The extent of the study area and key features is shown in Figure 1.0.